Chasing Carbon Unicorns: The deception of carbon markets and “net zero”

 The area of land required to sequester just 2 Gt CO2 through ecosystem restoration is estimated at 678 million hectares – about twice the land area of the country of India.
 Communities in the global south are already facing huge land and resource grabs, loss of livelihoods, and violations of their territorial rights.

 “Net zero” targets need to be transformed into Real Zero targets, including a complete phase-out of fossil fuels and industrial agriculture, keeping equity in mind, and support for rights for communities whose livelihoods are dependent on those ecosystems.

-The report is also available in French and Spanish on our website, and in Portuguese here.
+The report is also available in French and Spanish above, and in Portuguese here.